 Eventually, you want them to be able to log-roll on a flat surface.
 But we all know how fun it is to roll down a hill, so let them practice that way for just as long as they want to.

 Of all the things we have to teach our toddlers and preschoolers, gross motor skills is one of the most fun.
-With a little outdoor play (and a LOT of giggles), your child will be mastering the top ten gross motor skills for toddlers in no time.
+Grab your free checklist and see where your preschoolers are at.
+Regardless of wehre they are now, with a little outdoor play (and a LOT of giggles), your child will be mastering the top ten gross motor skills for toddlers in no time.